infinitehaiku/ih-muse/docs/configuration/index.md

 - **Missing Endpoints**: Ensure that you provide at least one endpoint when using the `Poet` client.
 - **Empty Element Kinds or Metric Definitions**: Provide at least one element kind and one metric definition.
 - **Recording Enabled Without Path**: If you enable recording, you must specify a valid path for the recording file.

-## Tips

-- **Asynchronous Initialization**: Both Python and Rust clients use asynchronous initialization methods.
-Ensure you await these calls appropriately.
-- **Error Handling**: Always handle potential errors that may arise during client initialization or operation, especially network-related issues.

-## Conclusion

-Properly configuring the Muse client is crucial for successful integration with the Muse system.
-By understanding and utilizing the configuration options available, you can tailor the client to meet your specific needs, whether you're developing in Python or Rust.